Dream of having the confidence to travel solo?

 24 Hours in Madrid

 Some cities, like London, are famous for more than one museum.
 But some cities have become synonymous with one major art museum, no matter how excellent the other options may be.
 When I say “Paris Museums”, you say “The Louvre”.
 When I say “NYC Museums”, you say “The Met”.
 And when I say “Stockholm Museums,” you say, “Stop quizzing me, you weird blogger!
 Get a real job!”

 Sadly the Prado does not let you take even one picture inside the museum.
 Fortunately all the works I would want to show you are in the Public Domain and old PD doesn’t mind me borrowing a few of his pictures to share with y’all.
+Since we’ve only got 24 hours in Madrid, you’ll want to make sure to hit all the highlights.
 So here are my: